-Such actions can help make representative roles attractive and feasible to those who might be interested in doing them, and can help post-holders develop new skills and knowledge that can be of benefit to them in the future.
+Such actions can help make representative roles attractive and feasible to those who might be interested in doing them, and can help post-holders develop and provide evidence of new skills and knowledge that can be of benefit to them in the future.

 To help institutions and students’ associations develop practice in this area, we have developed a resource on Recognition and Accreditation of Academic Reps.
 The resource maps sector practice, shares case studies of effective practice, and provides practical approaches to challenges in this area.

-The resource, published in November 2015, has been informed firstly by a survey of all institutions and secondly, by a small number of site visits to institutions and students’ associations to more deeply discuss practice.
-Thanks to all those who contributed to the development of the guidance.
+The resource, published in November 2015 was informed by a survey of all institutions and a small number of site visits to institutions and students’ associations to more deeply discuss practice.

 Launched in the UK university sector in 2008, the Higher Education Achievement Report (HEAR) allows for a single but comprehensive way of recording every student's achievement in their university education - including any work they have done as a student representative.